felipead/dotfiles/sublime-text/README.md

 There's a `install.sh` script, just run it.
 The script will also install [Package Control](https://packagecontrol.io).

-The `create-shell-command.sh` script will create a `subl` shortcut so you can call Sublime Text on the command line (I personally find it very useful).
+The `create-shell-command.sh` script will create a `subl` shortcut so you can call Sublime Text from the command line (I personally find it very useful).